RahulVedula/Airline-Assignment-Basic-/README.md

 This database documents our current customer and flight information, and allows you to use administrative permissions in order to update it.

-We highly recommend updating your computer’s C++ installation, as well as maintaining the current version of NCurses on your system.
-These are crucial for allowing the application to function with full functionality.
-Upon launching the application interface, you will be presented with a numbered list of database options that will allow you to perform different administration tasks.

 Below is a guided documentation of the abilities:

 Creating a new customer object allows you to initialize and declare a new customer object, which is inherited from the user class.
 This will enter the customer information into our database, allowing it to be used at a later time.
 To complete, enter the first name, address, and all other information needed (strings/ints will be uniquely prompted and error-proofed).